Matveibos/rails_answers_and_guides/docker_tutorial.md

 2.1.
 How to run a docker container on the specific port?

         docker run -d -p 84:80 container_name
+2.2.
+How to get inside the specific container?

+        docker run -it ubuntu:latest /bin/bash

+        # if you want to clean a container after exiting use
+          docker run -it --rm ubuntu:latest /bin/bash
+        # if you want to get access to the already working container
+          docker exec -it container_id /bin/bash

 2. How to see logs after docker-compose up command?